wp-plugins/thisismyjam-widget/readme.txt

 Contributors: norcross
 Tags: music, this is my jam
 Tested up to: 3.5
-Stable tag: 1.0
+Stable tag: 1.01
-Requires at least: 3.4
+Requires at least: 3.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Creates a widget provided by ThisIsMyJam.com with available options.
+Share your favorite song of the moment with This Is My Jam.

 == Description ==

+Share your favorite song of the moment with This Is My Jam.
+This widget lets you add your current musical status on [thisismyjam.com](http://thisismyjam.com/ "This Is My Jam"). to your WordPress blog.
+You can customise it to include an image and/or text.

-Creates a customizable widget using the javascript provided by ThisIsMyJam.com.
-The widget itself contains the different options for things such as username, image size, and included text.
-Activate, drag and drop, and show the world what your jam is!
+Activate, drag and drop to show the world what your jam is!

 == Installation ==